ArturSousaFerreira/summernote/ESOF-docs/Report-5.md

 test we can predict some poor data model or ad hoc code modification.
 So, we `"can view interface size as a code smell, to see whether your data model needs improvement."`

 ##### 5. :heavy_check_mark: Separate concerns in modules
-Like we analized in others reports, Summernote is very well organised in modules.
+Like we analized in others reports, Summernote is very well organized in modules.
 It is very important to minimize the consequences of changes and it's easier to understand the locations of functions to other developers don't get lost.

 ##### 6. :heavy_check_mark: Couple architecture components loosely
 The tool positively classified the architecture as easy to maintain because changes made within a component have effects that are isolated within that component, also meaning there is a low number of incoming calls per component and there is little to no throughput code.
-The Better Code Hub classified all the code as hidden code.
+The BC classified all the code as hidden code.

 ##### 7. :heavy_check_mark: Keep architecture components balanced
 The tool acknowledges a correct balancing of the existing components size.
 It detected 7 components and classified their size uniformity as 0.61.
 This fits well with the recommendation of organizing the source code into 2 to 12 components with approximate sizes, so it is easier to locate the code and also helps when wanting to make isolated component maintenance.